syncfusion-content/javascript-docs/js/api/ejTooltip.md

 ### template `string`
 {:#members:template}

-The template to display the content with cutomized appearance.
+The template to display the content with customized appearance.

 #### Default Value
 {:.param}